 What is a smart city?

 The term “smart city” was coined over 20 years ago and there are many definitions of what this means.
 The common theme across all definitions is that a smart city is an interconnected city that leverages the smart use of technologies to benefit its residents, businesses, and public service providers.
+At SNG we call these smart community services.

 Becoming an interconnected city is not just about connecting through technology, although technology is an enabler when smartly applied.
 It is about interconnecting the ecosystem of services and operations that are essential to the vitality of the community, including municipal departments as well as providers of services to the community, such as education, health, and social services.
 The “city” is at the center of the concept because it has an overall responsibility for the continued well-being and sustainable growth of the community, recognizing the interdependence among all stakeholders and citizens.